Karangahape Road Streetscape Upgrade & Precinct Plan_

 Input from a Community Reference Group (CRG), the Karangahape Road Business Association (KBA) and Mana Whenua has embedded K Roads creative and urban DNA into the project.
 This is an important project for Auckland that establishes a benchmark for the integration of walking, cycling and public transport within an urban environment and one of New Zealand's most (in)famous, iconic and creative streets.
 Achieved through extensive and collaborative consultation and courageous design leadership.
 Designed by LandLAB + BECA in collaboration with MRCagney, Karangahape Road Business Association and the Auckland Design Office.

-Implementation is proposed via a phased strategy which includes a series of tactical urbanism interventions to test and refine the final design proposals prior to implementation.
+Implementation is proposed via a phased strategy which includes a series of tactical urbanism interventions to test and refine the final design proposals before implementation.
 The project has been used as a case study to develop the Value of Urban Real Toolkit (VURT) and Auckland Council's 'Business Case for Walking'.

 Location_ Tāmaki Makaurau - Auckland, New Zealand